mwellick/social-media-api/README.md

 ## The main features:

 * JWT authentication.
+* Logout.
 * Admin panel /admin/.
-* Allow users to create and manage their profiles,view another users profiles,see users online status,view the number of followers and following users, and update profile information and upload profile pictures.
+* Allow users to create/delete and manage their profiles,view another users profiles,see users online status,view the number of followers and following users, and update profile information and upload profile pictures.
 * Post Creation and Management: Enable users to create, edit, and delete posts.
 Posts can include text, images, hashtags,total likes.
 * Commenting on posts.
 * Liking/unliking posts.